Home Fire Escape Plan

-Fire can spread rapidly through your home, leaving you as little as two minutes to escape safety once the alarm sounds.
+Fire can spread rapidly through your home, leaving as little as two minutes to safely escape once the alarm sounds.
 The Cosumnes Fire Department offers these tips in creating your home escape plan:

-- Have smoke alarms on every level of your home.
-Make sure a smoke alarm is inside or near every bedroom.
+- Smoke alarms should be on every level of your home and inside or near every bedroom.
 For the best detection and notification protection, install both ionization and photoelectric-type smoke alarms.

-- If you have security bars on doors and window, have a "quick-release" latch.
+- Windows with security bars on doors should have a "quick-release" latch.
 This makes it easy to get outside in an emergency.

-- Know at least two ways out of every room, if possible.
+- Know at least two ways out of every room.
 You might need an escape ladder to get out of upstairs bedrooms windows.
-If so, they should be part of your fire drill, deployed safely from a ground-floor window for practice.
+If so, they should be part of your fire drill and can be deployed safely from a ground-floor window for practice.

-- Practice your home fire drill at night and during the day with everyone in your home, twice a year.
-Practice using different ways out.
+- Twice a year, practice your home fire drill, using different ways out, at night and during the day with everyone home.

-- Test each smoke alarm every month.
-Push the test button until you hear a loud noise.
+- Test each smoke alarm monthly.
+To test, push the test button until you hear a loud noise.

-- Young children might sleep through the sound of the smoke alarm.
-Be prepared for a family member to wake children for fire drill and in a real emergency.
+- Young children might sleep through the sound of the smoke alarm, assign a family member to wake children for fire drills and real emergencies.